3 years ago

-This tutorial describes how to add a Shutdown button to the Mate desktop in Linux Mint 13 (and possibly earlier/later versions, but I only have 13 to test with), eliminating the necessity of clicking on the Menu button followed by Quit followed by Shutdown, thus replacing three clicks with one.
+This tutorial describes how to add a Shutdown button to the desktop in Linux Mint 17 (and possibly earlier/later versions), eliminating the necessity of clicking on the Menu button followed by Quit followed by Shutdown, thus replacing three clicks with one.

 This trivial innovation caters to the lazybones in the Linux user, or perhaps that perfectionism that seeks maximum efficiency and ease of use in every element of a desktop.
 My personal ideal would be for the computer to become as easy to use as an appliance, albeit an intelligent appliance.
 Every appliance has an On/Off button, and there's no reason Linux Mint can't either, because Linux Mint is smart.